Azure/config-driven-data-pipeline/README.md

 }
 ```

-Here is the full [JSON file](pipeline_fruit.json) of this example pipeline.
+In the pipeline, it includes the 3 blocks:

+- **staging**
+- **standardization**
+- **serving**

+The staging block defines the data sources.
+The standardization block defines the transformation logic.
+The serving block defines the aggregation logic.
-In the pipeline, it includes the staging, standardization and serving zone.
-Besides the data source in the staging zone, there are two spark SQLs, one is merge price and sales data and the other is for aggregation of the sales data.
+Spark SQL are used in the standardization block and the serving block, one is merge price and sales data and the other is for aggregation of the sales data.

 Here is a simplified version of the framework.
 It is built with a Databricks notebook in python.

+Here is the full [JSON file](pipeline_fruit.json) of this example pipeline.
+And [another more complex example pipeline](pipeline_nyc_taxi.json) in this repo which is a data pipeline to analyze NYC taxi pickup data.

+### Framework

 There are 3 functions defined in the notebook.

+- start_staging_job:
+  - It is to load the data from the data sources and save them to the staging zone.
+  - It is a streaming job if the data source is streaming.
+  - It is a batch job if the data source is batch.

-- start_staging_job: this function supports batch and streaming modes.
-And to make it simple, it loads the data into temporary views instead of parquet file.
+this function supports batch and streaming modes.
+And to make it simple, it stores the data into temporary views instead of parquet file.

 ```python
 def start_staging_job(spark, config, name):